Contributed By Advokatfirman Vinge KB

-When engaging a healthcare professional for an assignment, consent must be obtained from the healthcare professional’s employer through a written agreement, see above in 9.7 Payment for Services Provided by Heathcare Professionals.
+When engaging a healthcare professional for an assignment, consent must be obtained from the healthcare professional’s employer through a written agreement, see 9.7 Payment for Services Provided by Healthcare Professionals.

-The LER Rules implement the 2013 EFPIA code of disclosure whereby value transfers in the form of, eg sponsorships, donations and remuneration for consulting services will be made public.
+The LER Rules implement the 2013 EFPIA code of disclosure whereby value transfers in the form of, eg, sponsorships, donations and remunerations for consulting services will be made public.
 Pharmaceutical companies acting on the Swedish market must therefore publicly disclose the persons or organisations in Sweden that have received value transfers in a given year and the total value of these value transfers.

 A value transfer refers to direct or indirect transfers in cash or in kind, to or for the benefit of recipients, which are made in development or sale of a medicinal product for human use, irrespective of whether the purpose is promotional.